antz22/ultimate-guide-to-flutter/README.md

 ### Functions

 Functions are declared by specifying the return type, the name of the function, and the parameters within paranetheses.
-Void is used to specify the return type of nothing is returned.
+Void is used to specify the return type if nothing is returned.

 ```dart
 // doesn't return anything but still executes some code